ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 ## What does randomization do to this game?

 All acquirable pickups (except maps and compasses) are shuffled amongst each other.
-Logic is in place to ensure both that the game is still completable, as well as ensuring that players aren't forced to enter dungeons undergeared.
+Logic is in place to ensure both that the game is still completable, and ensuring that players aren't forced to enter dungeons under-geared.

 Shops can contain any item in the game, with prices added for the items unavailable in stores.
 Rupee caves are worth more while shops will cost less, making shop routing and money management important without requiring mindless grinding.